bradchesney79/2015DebianJessieWebserverProject/README.md

 update troubleshooting resources on github

-improve readability

-break into modular scripts
+break into modular scripts with Ansible